FILMING PROCEDURES

 Visa & Film Permit

-The standard timeline for acquiring both a Journalist Visa and National Film Permit is 4 to 6 weeks.
-Local provincial, national park/conservation areas or filming of local objects/attractions may require additional permissions.
+The standard timeline for acquiring both a Journalist Visa and a National Film Permit is 4 to 8 weeks.
+Local provincial, national park/conservation areas or filming of certain objects/attractions may require additional permissions.

 FAQs